flavio-fernandes/mqtt2cmd/README.md

 $ ./mqtt2cmd/bin/start_mqtt2cmd.sh ${PWD}/data/config.yaml
 ```

-If you are interested in starting mqtt2cmd as a systemd service, edit and copy
+If you are interested in starting mqtt2cmd as a systemd service, copy
 the service file to  `/lib/systemd/system/`

 ```bash